-With such a variety of ESG strategies for responsible investors, our client needed an easy-to-understand framework for explaining their approach.
+But “values” means different things to different people.
+Each client wanted their investments to be impactful in a different way, and each client had their own preferred investment strategy.
+Because they offered a variety of ESG strategies, our client needed an easy-to-understand framework for explaining their approach.
 They also needed a way to inform their clients about different ESG strategies and help clients identify which approach was a fit for them.

 We worked directly with the co-head of the impact investing division to gather specific information about her strategic approach.
 We took into account what data they used and how they used it, as well as how those evaluations factored into more traditional financial analysis.
 We precisely described the different strategies available to investors, which clients tended to use certain strategies, and for what purpose.

 From that information, we drafted a blog piece that outlined four specific ESG strategies for responsible investors and each one’s suitability for different situations.
 To make this easily understood, we used examples tying the strategies to approaches that the clients already knew.
 We eliminated jargon and explained core concepts using tight, everyday language.